Make a collection offer

 - Complete the online form at the bottom of this page (make sure you include detailed photographs of the object(s).

-- You will recieve an acknowledgement from us.
+- You will receive an acknowledgement from us.
 We endeavour to do this within 14 days, and may contact you for more information.

 - All donation offers are placed in a queue to be assessed by The Museum Acquisition Committee.
 It can take several months before a decision is made and there is no guarantee that QVMAG will accept items that are offered up for donation.